The 2025-2026 application is now closed. The 2026-2027 competition will open in Spring 2025.

 Adhere to the proper format:

-• The affiliation letter must be printed on institutional letterhead and must be signed by the author.
+• The affiliation letter must be printed on an institutional letterhead and must be signed by the author.

 • Copies of email correspondence will not be accepted.